gameworkers/zine-gdc-2019/copy-src/07-organizing-your-work.md

 If there's no GWU chapter in your area, contact the international and we can help put you in touch with local unions and even help you start a new chapter!

-## And remember: you're not in this fight alone!
-Together, we can win better working conditions for **everyone**.